LibertyDSNP/spec/pages/Identity/Overview.md

     /**
      * @dev Add or change permissions for delegate
      * @param newDelegate Address to delegate new permissions to
-     * @param permission Permission level
+     * @param role Role for the delegate
      *
      * MUST be called by owner or other delegate with permissions
      * MUST consider newDelegate to be valid from the beginning to time